dansleboby/ZoomPHP-sdk/docs/Api/PhoneApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$number_id = "number_id_example"; // string | Unique Identifier of the Phone Number.
+$number_id = 'number_id_example'; // string | Unique Identifier of the Phone Number.
 This can be retrieved from the List Phone Numbers API.

 try {
     $result = $apiInstance->getPhoneNumberDetails($number_id);